ECON 211. Principles of Microeconomics. (4 Credits)

 This course introduces the basic concepts of game theory.
 Game theory is the study of strategic decision-making-that is, making decisions when individuals' actions affect each other.
 It is a powerful tool, applicable in a broad range of fields, from economics and business, to politics and law, and even biology.
 Firm competition, auctions, international conflict resolution, and animal mating behavior are all multi-agent decision problems; they are all games.
 Students learn how to recognize games, how to formally model their key properties, and how to predict outcomes based on concepts of equilibrium.
 Above all, students learn to think strategically with precision and rigor.
 Prerequisite: ECON 326

 ECON 378.
 Economics of Labor & Poverty.
 (4 Credits)

 A theoretical and empirical application of microeconomics to the socioeconomic issues related to labor markets.
 Students will learn to evaluate social policies and programs with the rigor provided by theory and the evidence from empirical research.
 Topics include labor supply and demand, mobility, and wage differentials, with particular focus on human capital, discrimination, and poverty in the United States.
-Prerequisites: B EC 321, (or MATH 263 or MATH 363 or MATH 163 (AP Statistics credit)), and ECON 326.
+Prerequisites: ECON 326 and (B EC 321 or MATH 263 or MATH 363 or MATH 163 (AP Statistics credit)).

 ECON 392.
 Topics in Economics.
 (2 Credits)

 ECON 394.
 Topics in Economics.
 (4 Credits)

 ECON 492.
 Senior Seminar.
 (2 Credits)